 - Always stay in the safe play zone established by your grown up (ie. between the fire hydrant and Sarah's house).

 - Stay on the sidewalk - if a ball rolls out into the street, wait for it to roll to the side of the curb and then pick it up.
 If the ball lands on the opposite side of the street, follow rules for crossing the street, look both ways, get a grown up to cross you, or ask someone on the other side of the street to toss you the ball.

 - Follow the light cues.
-If it gets dark, it's either getting late or the weather might be changing.
-This is a good time to head home and inside.
+If it gets dark, it's either getting late or the weather might change.
+This is a good time to head home and get inside.

 Students in fourth and fifth grade will complete ALL the components of the FITNESSGRAM evaluation this year.
 The FITNESSGRAM is a series of standardized tests which evaluate each child's fitness levels for body mass index, muscular fitness, and cardio-aerobic endurance.
 As part of this evaluation, we will measure each child's height and weight, muscular fitness for curl ups, push ups, trunk lift, and sit and reach, and cardio-aerobic endurance.
 These can all be done safely in a small, indoor space.
-During the next 2 months, students will be able to use their FITNESSGRAM data to set personal learning goals in PE.
+During the next 2 months, students will be able to use their FITNESSGRAM data to further develop personal learning goals in PE.
 They will work to improve the level of health related fitness and can request to be retested in any area of FITNESSGRAM in which they feel they have made significant improvements.
-Students' individual results will be available later this Spring.
-We will let you know when you can log on to the schools.nyc.gov parent portal to retrieve these results.
-Meanwhile, information regarding the FITNESSGRAM evaluation tool can be found using the link on this page NYC Schools Physical Education Launch Page.
+Students' individual results will be available later this Spring on your child's NYC Schools Account (NYCSA).
+NYCSA Link Meanwhile, information regarding the FITNESSGRAM evaluation tool can be found using the link on this page NYC Schools Physical Education Launch Page.